onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-69649
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** have all vulnerabilities patched as soon as possible.
+    The VNF Provider **MUST** have patches available for vulnerabilities in the VNF as soon as possible.
 Patching shall be controlled via change control process with vulnerabilities disclosed along with mitigation recommendations.

 .. req::
     :id: R-78010